 Non-MAFP Member: $199

-Speakers' Presentation Materials: Approximately 7-10 days prior to the conference, registrants will be sent a Know Before You Go email that will include a password to access speakers' presentation materials.
+Speakers' Presentation Materials: Approximately 7-10 days prior to the conference, registrants will be sent a Know Before You Go email that will include a password to access speakers' presentations.

-This Live activity, MAPS & More: Update for Opioid Prescribers, from 03/23/2018 - 12/31/2018, has been reviewed and is acceptable for up to 9.00 Prescribed credit(s) by the American Academy of Family Physicians.
+This Live activity, MAPS & More: Update for Opioid Prescribers, from 03/23/2018 - 12/31/2018, has been reviewed and is acceptable for up to 7.00 Prescribed credit(s) without t2p exercises and up to 11.00 Prescribed credits with t2p exercises by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Following this CME activity, participants will have the opportunity to earn an additional two Prescribed credits for participation in each Translation to Practice® (t2p™) exercise.
+There will be two sessions associated with this added opportunity.
 Information on Translation to Practice® will be shared within the activity.